Time (Free Nationals, Mac Miller and Kali Uchis song)

 "Time" is a song recorded by American R&B band Free Nationals, American rapper Mac Miller, and American singer Kali Uchis.
 It was released as a single from the Free Nationals's self-titled debut album on June 12, 2019.
 It is the first official posthumous release by Miller since his death on September 7, 2018.

-Music Video
+Music video

-The music video for 'Time' was published to the band's YouTube channel on August 1, 2019.
-The colorful video was animated by BABEKÜHL, a Sydney based creative studio.
+The music video for "Time" was published to the band's YouTube channel on August 1, 2019.
+The video was animated by BABEKÜHL, a Sydney-based creative studio.